 - Who is this man who was sent among you?

-Between death and the Day of Judgement, the soul exists in a realm called Barzakh.
-This is a waiting stage — a type of existence we cannot fully comprehend.
-The Prophet ﷺ said the grave is either a garden from the gardens of Paradise, or a pit from the pits of Hellfire.
+The Prophet ﷺ said: "The grave is either a garden from the gardens of Paradise or a pit from the pits of Hellfire." — (Tirmidhi)

-Protection from the Punishment of the Grave
+Protection From the Punishment of the Grave

-What This Means for Us Now
+What This Means for How We Live Now

 "The wisest of people is the one who most frequently remembers death." — Prophet Muhammad ﷺ (Tirmidhi)